 Colecalciferol works by helping your body absorb more calcium from your diet.

-In New Zealand, colecalciferol is available as soft gelatin capsules (1.25 milligrams) and a liquid.
+In New Zealand, colecalciferol is available as soft gelatin capsules (1.25 milligrams) and as a liquid.

-Note: Colecalciferol is also available as a smaller dose in combination with alendronate called Fosamax Plus or Alendronic Acid/Colecalciferol tablets.
+Note: Colecalciferol is also available as a smaller dose in combination with alendronate, and is called Fosamax Plus or Alendronic Acid/Colecalciferol tablets.
 These tablets are taken once weekly for osteoporosis.
-Read more about these medications.
+Read more about these medicines.